 What Happened:

-After creating the instructions in Plan/codex_tasks/, they were moved to PersonaProject/codex_tasks/.
-However, I forgot to update the old path sent to Chacha on team_comms.
-Chacha attempted to read the file using the old path in comms, resulting in an ENOENT error.
+After creating the instruction files in Plan/codex_tasks/, I moved them to PersonaProject/codex_tasks/.
+However, I forgot to update the old path I sent to Chacha in team_comms.
+Chacha attempted to read the file using the old path from comms and encountered an ENOENT error.

 Cause:

-When moving files, the existence of “references” was not considered.
+Failed to consider the “source” when moving files.
 While the files themselves were moved correctly, updating the documents and messages pointing to those files was missed.

 How it was resolved: